 Main Library Meeting Room Use

-For-profit companies or groups may use Main Library meeting rooms, but must pay the fees specified below.
-In cases where a group's eligibility for tax exempt, non-profit status under section 501(c)(3)-(11) is not readily apparent, proof of tax-exempt status may be required to establish eligibility for fee waiver.
-In that case, the group must submit a copy of a current letter of exemption to the Marketing Events staff at the Main Library.
+Main Library offers Meeting Rooms and an Auditorium that may be used by commercial, non-commercial, and non-profit groups.
+All groups charging entrance fees, soliciting donations or dues, or requiring purchases may use Main Library meeting rooms, but must pay the fees specified below.
+Groups not charging entrance fees, soliciting donations or dues, or requiring purchases may use Main Library Meeting Rooms for no charge.
+The Auditorium fee schedule for all groups is specified below.
+In cases where a group's eligibility for tax-exempt, non-profit status under section 501(c)(3)-(11) is not readily apparent, proof of tax-exempt status may be required to establish eligibility for fee waiver.
+In that case, the group must submit a copy of a current letter of exemption to the Events staff at the Main Library.

 • Except for Friends of the Library events, events that have as their primary purpose the sale or marketing of goods or services are prohibited.
 Ancillary selling or marketing - such as selling recordings at the end of a concert - is permitted.
 The Library reserves the right to limit selling or marketing activities.